LangStream/documentation/pipeline-agents/agent-developer-guide/agent-creation.md

 The application runs in a process inside the container.

-When you change and save a Python file the process is automatically reloaded in order to pick up your changes.
+When you change and save a Python file, the process is automatically reloaded in order to pick up your changes.
-This way you don't need to restart the container or the python process manually.
+This way you don't need to restart the container or the Python process manually.

 ### Agent records